codefresh-io/cap-docs.codefresh.io/_docs/deployment/app-dashboard.md

 %}

 ##### Health status
-Identified by the border around the node and the resource-type icon.
+The health status of a node is identified by the border around both the node and the resource-type icon.
 The health statuses tracked are [Argo CD's set of health checks](https://argo-cd.readthedocs.io/en/stable/operator-manual/health/).

 > The Unknown health status is assigned to resources that do not have a health status and are not tracked in Argo CD. `ConfigMaps` for example.